 Our customers consist of more than 110 companies in the energy industry, including major integrated oil companies, public and private independent exploration and production companies and midstream companies.
-Our largest customer for the year ended December 31, 2011 and three months ended March 31, 2012 was Southwestern Energy Company and its subsidiaries, or Southwestern.
-Southwestern accounted for 15.9% of our revenue for the year ended December 31, 2011 and 13.5% of our revenues for the three months ended March 31, 2012.
+Our largest customer for the year ended December 31, 2011 and three months ended March 31, 2012 was Southwestern Energy.
+Southwestern Energy accounted for 15.9% of our revenue for the year ended December 31, 2011 and 13.5% of our revenues for the three months ended March 31, 2012.
 Our ten largest customers accounted for 53% of our revenues for the year ended December 31, 2011 and 54% of our revenues for the three months ended March 31, 2012.